 The faculty members in Transfusion Medicine are engaged in several major research projects.
 The “Age of Blood in Children in Pediatric Intensive Care Units (ABC-PICU)” study is a large, multi-center, randomized, double-blinded control trial aimed at determining if red blood cells stored for seven or fewer days will result in improved clinical outcomes in critically ill children when compared blood issued according to standard practices, which may include blood older than seven days.
 In another multi-center study, we are participating in an Investigational New Drug Application (IND) for “Pre-Hospital Use of Plasma for Traumatic Hemorrhage (PUPTH)”.
 This study involves the administration of thawed type A plasma in the pre-hospital setting for victims of poly trauma with major hemorrhage with the objectives of demonstrating that thawed plasma can be administered safely in this setting, and that such administration can improve outcomes.
 In addition, the apheresis unit contributed data to the NHLBI ReSTART trial, looking at the role of rituximab in the treatment of TTP.
 The faculty and staff in Transfusion Medicine are also involved in developing new clinical applications for cutting edge technology such as the use of DNA-based testing (genotyping) of red blood cell antigen genes to deduce detailed antigen profiles for patients that present difficult transfusion problems, such as patients who have received multiple or recent transfusions.

-Transfusion Medicine had 2 abstracts selected for publication this year.
-These abstracts will be presented at this year's AABB national meeting in Philadelphia, October 25-28.
-Click here to view 2014 Abstracts
+Transfusion Medicine had 5 abstracts selected for publication this year.
+These abstracts will be presented at this year's AABB national meeting in California, October 24-27.

 |Susan D. Roseff, MD